zetiko8/eldfall/readme.md

 1. Install node.js and npm;
 2. IDE for coding;
-3. Git/Bitbucket plugin;
-4. Clone the repo locally;
+3. Clone the repo locally;
-5. Open project in IDE and run **npm install**;
+4. Open project in IDE and run **npm install**;
-6. From root of the project use **npm run dev**.
+5. From root of the project use **npm run dev**.
 The widget will be available on localchost:8080.

-## Development build
+6. Open another terminal and run **npm run test**.
+This will start the unit tests

 ## Deployment